Ali Moeen Nawazish

-Ali Moeen Nawazish (Urdu: علی معین نوازش) is a Pakistani columnist and Media Manager who serves as the General Manager of Strategy and a weekly columnist for Daily Jang newspaper.
+Ali Moeen Nawazish (Urdu: علی معین نوازش) is a Pakistani columnist and media manager who works as the General Manager of Strategy and a weekly columnist for Daily Jang newspaper.

 Early life

-Ali Moeen Nawazish is from Rawalpindi, Pakistan and has spent most of his life there.
+Nawazish was born in Rawalpindi, Pakistan and has spent most of his life there.
 He studied at St Mary's Academy (Rawalpindi), Roots School System during his General Certificate of Education.
-Ali's academic performance oscillated as a child and sometimes he barely passed his examinations.
+His academic performance oscillated as a child and sometimes he barely passed his examinations.
 He has claimed that he wishes to achieve greatness and make a name for himself and his homeland.
 He received 9 A's in his O Level, along with a "Top in World" award in computer studies.

 Nawazish rose to popularity in 2009 for securing 22 A grades, 1B and 1C A Levels, a world record at that time.
 He went on to obtain his bachelor's degree in Politics and International Relations from Trinity Hall, Cambridge, and then completed a master's degree in journalism from the: Columbia University Graduate School of Journalism.